 Big Data is everywhere.
 Big Data is being talked about, collected, processed.
 Huge efforts are made to make sense out of Big Data.
 Big Data is about money - if you can come to some conclusions analysing big data, you can save or earn money - that is what the big data is about.
-The humankind floods the storage servers with its waterfall of data, most often not very important from the original source point of view, mostly meaningless from a single entity point of view, but meaningful (hopefully!) en masse.
+The humankind floods the storage servers with its waterfall of data, most often not very important from the original source point of view, mostly meaningless from a single entity point of view, but meaningful (hopefully!) en mass.

 Big data promises the Holy Grail in FinTech institutions, with risk assessment, decision making, fraud detection and many other domains, hidden usually from non-regulatory eyes.
 Why are big data systems so popular?
 They promise to run on commodity hardware, for a fraction of price tag that would be attached to proprietary, legacy solutions, big data or not.
 They promise massive horizontal scalability, handling burst workloads and much more.
 Of course, when you look at more complex scenarios, you'll find out that the clusters are built with top-shelf dedicated server hardware, that licencing is not that cheap at all, and that the scalabilty has to be precisely designed and baked into the application - otherwise you won't go anywhere.